Christian Walker Preview, Player Props: Diamondbacks vs. Orioles

 Orioles Pitching Rankings

-- The Orioles' 4.04 team ERA ranks 13th across all MLB pitching staffs.
+- The Orioles' 4.04 team ERA ranks 13th across all league pitching staffs.

-- Orioles pitchers combine to allow the ninth-fewest home runs in baseball (150 total, 1.1 per game).
+- Orioles pitchers combine to give up 151 home runs (1.1 per game), the 10th-fewest in baseball.

-- Bradish will look for his 10th victory when he makes the start for the Orioles, his 25th of the season.
-He is 9-6 with a 3.03 ERA and 130 strikeouts in 133 2/3 innings pitched.

-- In his most recent time out on Saturday, the right-hander threw six innings against the Colorado Rockies, giving up two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.